Prince0x01/fundme/README.md

 Crowdfunding, while bringing much-needed relief to individuals and organizations, also has its limitations and negative impacts on society.
 FundMe addresses the following challenges:

 1. Exclusion of certain countries and geographical areas from accessing funds.
-2. Risks associated with terrorist financing.
+2. Risks associated with terrorist financing and Misuse of funds.
 3. Low donor engagement throughout the project implementation/execution phase.

 ### Exclusion of Certain Geographical Areas from Accessing Funds